Family: Second twin passes away

 Orejuela said he and his girlfriend, Amelia Wieand, who's also the mother of the twins, appreciate the support they've received from the community.
 "Having the amount of family and friends and support that we do from my rugby team, work, and family is incredible."

-A GoFundMe page had already raised more than $14,000 dollars as of Sunday night.
+had already raised more than $14,000 dollars as of Sunday night.

 Orejuela said, "If anyone can take anything out of this, just hug your kids tight because you'll never know when you'll lose a daughter like I did Friday."